Using BSU (Smart Update) to apply a patch to Weblogic Server 10.3.6, and the following errors are seen:

 It is used to specify how the patch will be applied.
 There 3 option can be explained as below:

-downtime – It will apply a patch to the run edition when application services are down.
-When using this mode, you only run the apply phase.
+online – It will apply a patch to the patch edition during an online patching cycle. downtime – It will apply a patch to the run edition when application services are down.
+When using this mode, you only run the apply phase. hotpatch – apply a patch to the run edition when application services are up.
+When using this mode, you only run the apply phase

 In downtime mode, adop will validate that application services are shutdown before apply the patch.
 The patch will be applied to the run edition of the system.
 Downtime mode patching does not use an online patching cycle and hence if there is an online patching cycle in progress.
 The process of applying a patch in downtime mode completes more quickly than in online mode, but at the cost of increased system downtime.